 - A tubing appliance

-- Use the medication cup to put in the medicine needed to treat the condition
+- Use the medication cup to pour the medicine dosage

-- Use the tubing appliance to bring together the mouthpiece and the air compressor
+- Use the tubing appliance to assemble the mouthpiece and the air compressor

 - Put the mask on yourself or the user